Civil Engineering

 Program Educational Objectives (PEO):

-PEO 1: To demonstrate competency in technical skills in areas of civil engineering (structures, highway design, geotechnical, and construction management) that allow graduates to design and deliver solutions to society problems through civil engineering projects (Technical knowledge).
+PEO1 Technical knowledge: Demonstrate competencies and technical skills in areas of civil engineering (structures, road design, geotechnics, water management and construction management) that allow graduates to design and provide solutions to societal problems through civil engineering projects."

-PEO 3: To embrace the liberal arts philosophy being a positive and integral agent of society, who continuously proposes creative solutions (Humanist)
+PEO 3 Humanist: Embrace the philosophy of the liberal arts as a positive and integral agent of society, continuously proposing creative solutions."

-PEO 4: To seek continuous training as a professional practice to strengthen their skills and further their knowledge (Continuous Learning).
+PEO 4 Continuous learning: Pursue continuous education as a professional practice to strengthen their skills and broaden their knowledge."

 Student Outcomes (SO)